 At Guy’s Hospital, Marcus is the orthopaedic surgeon in the multidisciplinary service for sickle cell anaemia.
 This regional service leads the UK in the care of sickle patients needing hip replacement surgery, which is now a safe and effective procedure that was, in the past, much less predictable.

 Marcus is a member of the British Hip Society (BHS), the International Society of Hip Arthroscopy (ISHA) and the British Orthopaedic Association (BOA).
 He regularly shares his experience at Society meetings as well as The London Hip Meeting and Sickle Cell in Focus.
 He is a reviewer for The Bone & Joint Journal, Hip International and The Journal of Hip Preservation Surgery.
-He has sat on the Quality Outcomes Committee of the BOA when Chair of the Steering Group for the BHS Non-Arthroplasty Hip Registry between 2012 and 2017.
+He has sat on the Quality Outcomes Committee of the BOA when Chair of the Steering Group for the BHS Non-Arthroplasty Hip Registry between 2012 and 2017 and continues to serve on the NAHR Steering Group.
 The NAHR is the only registry in the world which documents procedures and patient outcomes for all types of hip preservation surgery, not just hip arthroscopy.

 His interests outside work include film, TV and contemporary music, Apple electronic goods, North American sport and cycling.